idan/consonance/README.rst

 ==========

 -----------------------------------------------------
-A django app for consuming public friendfeed streams
+A django app for consuming public FriendFeed streams
 -----------------------------------------------------